Farmland Market Update – May 2025

 Looking at the past year (April 2024 – May 2025), farmland prices have shown distinct trajectories:

-High-quality land peaked at $14,287/acre in June 2024 but has settled at $13,709/acre by May 2025—a slight decline but still robust.
+• High-quality land: Peaked at $14,287/acre in June 2024 but settled at $13,709/acre by May 2025—a slight decline but still robust.

-Medium-quality land has been steady, hovering around $9,484/acre, with a high of $9,758/acre in October 2024.
+• Medium-quality land: Steady around $9,484/acre, with a high of $9,758/acre in October 2024.

-Low-quality land has dropped noticeably, from $6,679/acre in April 2024 to $5,300/acre in May 2025, reflecting weaker demand.
+• Low-quality land: Dropped from $6,679/acre in April 2024 to $5,300/acre in May 2025, reflecting weaker demand.

 This trend underscores buyer preference for high-quality ground, which has maintained its value far better than low-quality land.
 If you’re considering selling, focusing on the quality of your acreage could make a big difference in your sale price.